 Ross (246) thinks a relief from Bath (left) showing a seated goddess and horned god may represent Nemetona and Mars Loucetios.

 The Celtic name comes from proto-Celtic *louk(k)et-, “bright, shining, flashing”, also “lightning,”.
 “Light” suggests sky and solar cults, and points to Mars the healer, but “lightning” indicates Mars in a warlike, stormy aspect.

 Mars Loucetios was the consort of Nemetona, the grove goddess.
 He may well have brought a healing or fertility aspect to her cult.
 Others have pointed to the ancient connection betwen oak trees and lightning: “Beware the oak; it draws the stroke”.
 This has a scientific basis, as oaks are taller and more full of mositure than other trees.

 Its ability to survive lightning strikes probably contributed to its aura of sacredness.
 (In many European cultures it is the tree of the thunder-god, so a grove of oaks would be quite suitable for both Nemetona and Loucetios.)

 However, elsewhere in Gaul Mars Loucetios was paired with the Roman war-goddess Bellona.
 She personified force, and was Mars’ sister or wife.
-If Bellona was a Roman interpretation of Nemetona, she would be more warlike goddess than you would expect.
-After all, you would expect Nemetona to be associated with Diana, the goddess of wild places, with a sanctuary at Nemi as Diana Nemorensis, if she was seen as Bellona-like she must be warlike than we know.
+Since you would expect Nemetona to be associated with Diana, the goddess of wild places, with a sanctuary at Nemi as Diana Nemorensis, if she was seen as Bellona-like she must be warlike than we know.